zeek/spicy/doc/autogen/types/port.rst

 .. rubric:: Methods

-.. spicy:method:: port::protocol port protocol False hilti::Protocol ()
+.. spicy:method:: port::protocol port protocol False spicy::Protocol ()

     Returns the protocol the port is using (such as UDP or TCP).

 .. rubric:: Operators

-.. spicy:operator:: port::Call port port(uint<16>, enum)
+.. spicy:operator:: port::Call port port(uint<16>, spicy::Protocol)

     Creates a port instance.